swirlai/swirl-search/docs/Quick-Start-Enterprise.md

 {: .warning }
 This version applies to the Enterprise Edition of SWIRL!
 A valid license key is required.

+* The recommended minimum system configuration is a 16 core server, with 32 GB of memory and at least 500 GB of available disk space.
+This should support up to 25 users.

 * To run SWIRL in Docker, you must have the latest [Docker app](https://docs.docker.com/get-docker/) for MacOS, Linux, or Windows installed and running locally.
+Docker should be configured to use all available CPU, memory and storage.

 * You must be logged in to a valid Docker Hub by opening the command-line interface (CLI) and executing the following command, replacing <docker-username> and <docker-password> with your Docker Hub credentials.